generoi/wp-gutenberg-shy/README.md

-# wp-gutenberg-boilerplate
+# wp-gutenberg-shy

-> A boilerplate WordPress Gutenberg block
+> A gutenberg format to insert shy characters for word breaking

 ## Requirements